xkortex/spaghetr/README.md

 To reverse this,
 you can run `python setup.py develop --uninstall`, which seems wacky, but that is the nature of legacy dependency tools.

+## Build go protos
+`protoc -I spaghetr/protos --go_out=plugins=grpc:spaghetr/protos/ spaghetr/protos/aio_subproc.proto`